-5S is a five step methodology for creating a more organized and productive workspace: Sort, Straighten, Shine, Standardize, and Sustain.
+5S is a five-step methodology that, when followed, creates a more organized and productive workspace.
+In English, the 5S’s are: Sort, Straighten, Shine, Standardize, and Sustain.
 5S serves as a foundation for deploying more advanced lean production tools and processes.

-5S is often summarized by the philosophy “a place for everything and everything in its place.”
+The 5S methodology is best summarized by the philosophy, “a place for everything and everything in its place.”

-You may have heard of “KonMari,” a home organization system propagated by Marie Kondo.
+You may have heard of “KonMari,” a home organization system invented by Marie Kondo.
 The KonMari method transforms cluttered homes into tidy and simplified living spaces.
 The 5S principles are similar to KonMari.
-However, saying that 5S is just about tidying is like saying yoga is just about stretching.
-In other words, there is much more depth.
+However, saying that 5S is just about tidying is like saying successful manufacturing is just about speed - there is much more depth.
 So, let’s explore the true intent and meaning of 5S.

-- Sort: Eliminate that which is not needed.
+- Sort (Seiri): Eliminate that which is not needed.

-- Shine: Clean and inspect the work area.
+- Shine (Seisou): Clean and inspect the work area.

-While 5S was first developed in the context of the automotive industry, it is now widely considered an essential element of any lean manufacturing program, regardless of industry.
+While 5S was first developed in the context of the automotive industry, it is now widely considered an essential step for any lean manufacturing program, regardless of industry.

 Adherence to 5S standards is considered the foundation of Total Productive Maintenance (TPM) and an integral part of the Toyota Production System (TPS).
 5S also creates a stable platform from which Kaizen activities can be launched.